 Prep the Room

-Clean your walls with a damp rag to remove any dirt and dust.
-Don’t make the rag too wet; you don’t want to saturate the paper.
-Then tape the trim and around the floors and move or cover the furniture
+To prep the room for paint, the first step is to clean your walls with a damp rag to remove any dirt and dust.
+Moisten the rag to avoid saturating the paper.
+Then, tape the trim and around the floors and move or cover the furniture.

 Paint Over Your Wallpaper